octobercms/october/modules/backend/widgets/table/README.md

 The server-side data sources (PHP) automatically maintain the actual data, but that mechanism for the client-memory and server-memory data sources is different.

-In case of the client-memory data source, the table widget adds the data records to the POST, when the form is saved (see `postback` and `postbackHandlerName` options).
+In case of the client-memory data source, the table widget adds the data records to the POST, when the form is saved (see `postback` and `handler` options).
 On the server side the data is inserted to the data source by the table widget.

 The server-memory data source always automatically maintain its contents in synch with the client using AJAX, and POSTing data is not required.

-In PHP reading data from a data source of any type looks like this (it should be in the AJAX handler that saves the data, for the client-memory data source the handler name should match the `postbackHandlerName` option value):
+In PHP reading data from a data source of any type looks like this (it should be in the AJAX handler that saves the data, for the client-memory data source the handler name should match the `handler` option value):

 ```
 public function onSave()